+Explore reserving water rights to support protection of designated agricultural land of long-term commercial significance.

-cThe designation of agricultural land of long-term commercial significance should be reevaluated if changes in surrounding land use or farming economics create severe losses lasting several years, covering a wide range of crops or products, and affect a majority of the producers in the area.
+The designation of agricultural land of long-term commercial significance will only be reevaluated for removal at the time of a periodic update and only if changes in surrounding land use or farming economics create severe conditions that impact the viability of the agricultural operation, losses lasting several years, or impact a wide range of crops or products and affect a majority of the producers in the area.

+A landowner may submit application for inclusion in the Long-Term Agriculture designation outside of the periodic update cycle by filing a comprehensive plan amendment.

+A landowner with a portion of property enrolled in Long Term Agriculture may voluntarily enroll contiguous parcels in Long Term Agriculture, even if they do not meet the designation criteria.
+A comprehensive plan amendment application is required.
+Applications will be reviewed with the periodic update.

-A resource use notice should be placed on any new subdivision or residential building permit located within 500 feet of designated agriculture land of longterm commercial significance, which states that a variety of commercial agricultural activities may occur that may not be compatible with residential development.
-The notice should also state that a person's right to recover under a nuisance claim against agricultural activities may be restricted.
+A resource use notice will be placed on any new subdivision or residential building permit located within 500 feet of designated agriculture land of long-term commercial significance, which states that a variety of commercial agricultural activities may occur that may not be compatible with residential development.
+The notice will also state that a person's right to recover under a nuisance claim against agricultural activities may be restricted.

 OBJECTIVE B: Provide programs that help farmers of agricultural land of long-term commercial significance realize the capital from the land's development potential without converting it to non-agricultural uses.